Civil defense by country: Romania

 In Romania, the General Inspectorate for Emergency Situations (Inspectoratul General pentru Situaţii de Urgenţă) is the governmental body responsible for nationwide civil defence.
 Each county has a bureau in charge of emergency management in the area.
 IGSU is accountable for the construction and maintenance of public ABC shelters.

 The concept of centralized civil defence was established by law in 1933, through the Royal Decree 433, to which Col. Gheorghe Pohrib made essential contributions.
 It continues to be part of various ministries, such as Internal Affairs and Defence.

 Russia

 During the Soviet era, specialized civil defence subunits were maintained in order to provide assistance to the population after bombing raids and nuclear, biological or chemical attacks.
 And today, by law, the Ministry of the Russian Federation for Affairs for Civil Defence, Emergencies and Elimination of Consequences of Natural Disasters civil defence troops must retain such a wartime role.
 Thus they are charged with the organisation and coordination of Russian military forces for the purpose of civil defence not only during natural and manmade disasters, but also during wartime.

 San Marino

 The Civil Police and the Civil Protection Service of San Marino are responsible for civil defence, as well as tax collection, domestic security, and traffic control.

+Slovenia

+The Civil Protection in Slovenia (Slovene: Civilna zaščita) is part of the national system for protection against natural and other disasters.

+It is coordinated by the Administration of the Republic of Slovenia for Civil Protection and Disaster Relief, which operates under the Ministry of Defence.

+The system includes professional and volunteer units, with significant involvement from local municipalities.

+Civil Protection has in recent years been involved in responding to various natural and other disasters, including floods, wildfires, and the COVID-19 pandemic.